The Resurgence Of Bed Bugs In The United States Is Alarming

 In only a decade and a half, these bugs have gone from being a pest control problem only found in other countries, to one of the top 5 pests that pest control companies in the United States have to treat.
 Experts say, a lack of public knowledge is mostly to blame.
 If more people know how to recognize bed bugs when they see them, and take proper measures to keep these bugs from hitchhiking, we can significantly slow the spread of this pest.

 Recognizing a bed bug is actually not as easy as you might think.
 Not only are these bugs incredibly small (sometimes less than 1mm) they change their appearance as they mature.
-For this reason, it is important to recognize these bugs in all stages of their development.
+For this reason, it is important to recognize bed bugs in all stages of their development.

 What Do Bed Bugs Look Like?